sragli/anova/README.md

 ## Limitations

-* Using rough approximations to estimate Tukey's confidence interval, p-value and effect size.
+* Using rough approximations to estimate Tukey's p-value.

 ## Theoretical Background